Pejibaye District, Jiménez

-Pejibaye is a district of the Jiménez canton, in the Cartago province of Costa Rica.
+Pejivalle – formerly "Pejibaye" – is a district of the Jiménez canton, in the Cartago province of Costa Rica.

-Roughly one hour South of Turrialba and two hours East of Cartago, Pejibaye is an emerging ecotourism site in Costa Rica.
-The Pejibaye town lies in a valley between the La Marta Wildlife Refuge and the Tapantí National Park.
+Roughly one hour South of Turrialba and two hours East of Cartago, Pejivalle is an emerging ecotourism site in Costa Rica.
+The Pejivalle town lies in a valley between the La Marta Wildlife Refuge and the Tapantí National Park.

 History

 Pejibaye was created on 26 May 1967 by Ley 3887.
 Segregated from Tucurrique.
+In 2024, the community changed the spelling of its town to its original spelling of Pejivalle.